 Clinical Psychology Ph.D. - Program Overview

-The Clinical Psychology doctoral program at Brigham Young University is a well-established, nationally visible program.
-We are committed to excellence and have a training model and the resources necessary for us to reach our goal.
+The Clinical Psychology doctoral program at Brigham Young University is a well-established, nationally visible training program.
 Our program has enjoyed continuous accreditation1 by the American Psychological Association (APA) since 1971.
-We are confident that our program’s emerging national reputation will continue to grow in prestige, thanks to quality resources and a commitment to excellence.
-Cognitive-behavioral and behavioral approaches are well-represented, in addition to interpersonal, family systems, compassion-focused and mindfulness-based orientations, so that students are exposed to a diversity of clinical approaches and populations.
-Training focuses on academic and research competence and gives students both the theoretical and the practical experience necessary to develop strong clinical skills.
-Candidates with various backgrounds who have strong academic and clinical promise are recruited.
+Training focuses on academic, research, and clinical competence.
 Adhering to the scientist-practitioner training philosophy, our goal is to prepare students with the knowledge and skills to be excellent clinical psychologists, equipped to pursue academic, research, or clinical careers.
-Although many of our graduates pursue professional careers, academic and research competencies are also central to the goals of the program.
 Students may elect optional Major Areas of Study in (1) Clinical Child, Adolescent, and Family Psychology, (2) Clinical Neuropsychology, or (3) Clinical Health Psychology.
 Not all students choose to complete a Major Area of Study.

 The program is designed to take five years, with four years of coursework, research, and clinical training, followed by a one-year full-time paid internship at an approved site, generally outside of Utah.
-Throughout the four years in residence, as coursework becomes lighter, research and clinical fieldwork constitute a larger portion of the students’ commitment.
 The focus is on developing the broad set of competencies expected of clinical psychologists, and program activities are designed to develop those skills.